The Easy Guide to Maximizing Your Google Ads (AdWords) ROI

-We’ve blogged about how to determine initial AdWords budgets in the past, but gauging account performance solely on spend isn’t efficient.
+We’ve blogged about how to determine initial ad budgets in the past, but gauging account performance solely on spend isn’t efficient.
 It can be a great strategy for less measurable channels, places where attribution is murky, like bench ads.
-Inevitably, though, if a budget cap was the sole metric by which you judged AdWords performance, you’d end up stunting growth based on an arbitrary ceiling.
+Inevitably, though, if a budget cap was the sole metric by which you judged your Google Ads (formerly known as AdWords) performance, you’d end up stunting growth based on an arbitrary ceiling.

 On the other hand, while conversion goals can serve as something to aspire towards, they’re also an inefficient way to inform account structure and optimization.
 Yes, you can spend thousands on a handful of broad match keywords and rake in conversions, but this would be wasteful.
 AdWords isn’t spray and pray advertising and doesn’t have to function like direct mail, either.